-as EVERYONE DESERVES ART, A LEARNING EXPERIENCE OR REST!
+EVERYONE DESERVES ART, A LEARNING EXPERIENCE OR A REST!

-In this issue, photographs are by Manoj Sepiastory, Arlette Vaccarino, Lynda Wheelock and participants to the Portrait Project.
+In this issue, photographs are by Sonia Baez Hernandez, Dave Shafer, Manoj Sepiastory, Doug Wheelock and participants to the Portrait Project.

 AZULE, situated in the Appalachian Mountains of Western Carolina, has been running a residency program for artists, educators and activists, or anyone in need of a retreat or a special gathering since 2010.

-AZULE's Mission is "To provide an environment where artists and community meet and learn together through the arts in their many forms."
+AZULE's Mission is "To provide an environment where artists and community meet, learn and work together through the arts in their many forms."

 You are all invited!
 Azule may bring you the opportunity to meet great artists, attend a skillshare or workshop, experience a rejuvenating space for artists' residencies, retreats, staff or wellness meetings.
 Come and visit, give us a call.